 Studio photographers will appreciate that the Hasselblad X1D (unlike the M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M10 and the X1D have been discontinued, but can regularly be found used on eBay.
+Both the M10 and the X1D have been discontinued, but can regularly be found used on ebay.
 The M10 was replaced by the Canon M100, while the X1D was followed by the Hasselblad X1D II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M10 Manual (free pdf) or the online Hasselblad X1D Manual.
+Further information on the features and operation of the M10 and X1D can be found, respectively, in the Canon M10 Manual (free pdf) or the online Hasselblad X1D Manual.